-We take the contraction after evaluating thermodynamic variations at fixed \(c\), fixed \(G_C\), and fixed exponents.
-In this minimal contraction the geometric parameters \(r_h\) and \(\ell\), together with their variations, are assumed to be \(O(1)\).
-Additional \(c\)-dependent scalings of \(r_h\) or \(\ell\) shift the powers below and define further contraction sectors.
+The Lorentzian finite-clock endpoint and the finite fixed-generator Carroll sector are two distinguished points in a larger double-scaling space.
+This section organizes the generator-normalized extended first law familiar from AdS thermodynamics \cite{Kastor:2009wy,Kubiznak:2012wp,Kubiznak:2016qmn} into its Carrollian contraction sectors.
+We use the double scaling introduced in Eq.~\eqref{eq:physical-double-scaling}, in which both the normalization of the time generator and Newton's constant scale with \(c\).
+The contraction is taken after evaluating thermodynamic variations at fixed \(c\), fixed \(G_C\), and fixed exponents.
+In the minimal sector the geometric parameters \(r_h\) and \(\ell\), together with their variations, are held at \(O(1)\).
+Additional \(c\)-dependent scalings of geometric parameters define further sectors.

-We distinguish the scaling of the first law from the geometric nature of the limit.
-The norm of the normalized generator scales as